HotCakeX/Harden-Windows-Security/README.md

 Trust is very important; you shouldn't blindly trust me nor any other __3rd party__ person/organization just because they say they are trustworthy.
 This repository uses the simplest possible, yet effective, methods that make it very easy to verify:

-- The script is in plain text, nothing hidden, no 3rd party executable or pre-compiled binary is involved.
 - Change log history is present on GitHub. _(Despite some of my awkward documentation typos)_
 - You can open the file in [Visual Studio Code](https://code.visualstudio.com/)/[Visual Studio Code Web](https://vscode.dev/), and view the script in a nice easy to read environment, it's well formatted and indented.
 - You can learn PowerShell which is super easy, multiplatform, and useful for the future, Microsoft Learn website teaches you everything, then you will understand everything in the script is safe, or you can ask someone that you trust and knows PowerShell to verify the script for you
 - There is no unexpected behavior involved.
-- You can even fork this repository, 100% verify it until that point in time, then verify any subsequent changes/updates I push to this repository, __at your own pace__ (using `Sync fork` and `Compare` options on your fork), and if you are happy with the changes, allow it to be merged with your own copy/fork on your GitHub account.
+- You can fork this repository, 100% verify it until that point in time, then verify any subsequent changes/updates I push to this repository, __at your own pace__ (using `Sync fork` and `Compare` options on your fork), and if you are happy with the changes, allow it to be merged with your own copy/fork on your GitHub account.
 - The [Payload folder](https://github.com/HotCakeX/Harden-Windows-Security/tree/main/Payload) in this repository contains the files required to run this script:
   - [Registry.csv](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Payload/Registry.csv) includes registry data used by this script, viewable in plain text and easily verifiable.
   - [EventViewerCustomViews.zip](https://github.com/HotCakeX/Harden-Windows-Security/blob/main/Payload/EventViewerCustomViews.zip) includes XML files, in plain text, easily readable and verifiable. the script downloads and copies them to `C:\ProgramData\Microsoft\Event Viewer\Views` so that when you open [Windows Event Viewer](https://learn.microsoft.com/en-us/host-integration-server/core/windows-event-viewer1), you will find custom views as explained in the Miscellaneous category.